rmccue/GitLost/lesson-3.md

 Remotes can be anywhere, and involve many different protocols.
 For example, you can add a remote pointing to another repository on your computer if you want.

-We then tell git to "pull" from our newly added remote.
-This says to git, "I want to fetch the latest changes from the repository at origin, and then merge them into my own code".
+We then tell git to "push" to our newly added remote.
+This says to git, "I want to send the latest changes from my repository to the one called origin".

 {{{